 served vulnerable population served by the federally-facilitated exchange (FFE).
-In particular, the project team will be staffed with 22 certified Navigators (2 FTE and 16 Part-time effort @.25 time; total 6 FTE) certified/re-certified by October 1, 2022 and throughout the Open enrollment) and will add 4 Navigators Part-time effort @ .25 time post enrollment to the end of FY2022-23 budget year) to serve consumers in Calhoun, Kent, Macomb, Oakland, and Wayne counties in Michigan and focused on cities with high uninsured rates.
+In particular, the project team will be staffed with 22 Navigators (2 full-time and 16 Part-time effort @25% time) federally trained and certified/re-certified by October 1, 2023 and throughout the Open Enrollment [OE]) and will add 4 Navigators Part-time effort @ 25% time (with a total of 22 Navigators; 2 full-time, 20 @25% time during the post-OE, January 16, 2024 through the end of FY2023-24 budget year) to serve consumers in Calhoun, Kent, Macomb, Oakland, and Wayne counties in Michigan and focused on cities with high uninsured rates.
 Based on years of expertise in building community capacity and experience in providing direct services and outreach education for APA populations in past open enrollment periods, the project team is well positioned to maximize the effectiveness of proposed activities by increasing leverage of shared resources in achieving maximum impact on program outcomes.